pipefie/yus-ecommerce/README.md

 Google Analytics 4 is loaded only after the user accepts cookies.
 Ecommerce events (`view_item`, `add_to_cart`, `purchase`) are dispatched via `window.gtag` once consent is granted.

+### User events

+Lightweight analytics events are queued in the browser and sent to `/api/events` when the page loses visibility.
+Events include a random session identifier and optional user id; IP addresses are not stored.
+Collection only begins after the user accepts the cookie banner so no tracking occurs without consent.
+Avoid sending personally identifiable information in the `metadata` field to keep records anonymized.

 ## Cookies and Session Security

 On first visit the site displays a banner requesting cookie consent.
 Tracking scripts are loaded only after consent is given.
 Any UTM parameters present in the landing URL are persisted in cookies (e.g. `utm_source`, `utm_medium`, `utm_campaign`) for 30 days so later signups and purchases can be attributed to the original campaign.